RunpengLuo/gene_recombination/README.md

-# Genome Recombination Identification
+# Genome Recombination Identification (Under development)
 This program aims to discover the relation between a recombined genome sequence versus multiple reference sequences.
+Currently the program is under development and may containing unexpected errors.

 ## Usage